"Love is the only reality and it is not a mere sentiment.

 bad, you will suffer.
 Obsessing about getting what you want and avoiding

-what you don’t want does not result in happiness. ( -- Pema Chodron in Lion's Roar)
+what you don’t want does not result in happiness. ( -- as presented by Pema Chodron in Lion's Roar)

 I had no idea where that would lead.